IamSadiq/codefire/README.md

+# CodeFire
+CodeFire is a node package...

+# Installation
-# codefire
+npm install codefire
-A node module